DeSantis orders a state of emergency for all of Florida as strengthening Tropical Storm Ian nears

 TALLAHASSEE, Fla. — Authorities and residents in Florida were keeping a cautious eye on Tropical Storm Ian as it rumbled through the Caribbean on Sunday, expected to continue gaining strength and become a major hurricane in the coming days on a forecast track toward the state.

-Gov. Ron DeSantis declared a state of emergency for all of Florida the previous day, expanding an initial order that had covered two dozen counties.
-He urged residents to prepare for a storm that could lash large swaths of the state with heavy rains, high winds and rising seas.
+Gov. Ron DeSantis has declared a state of emergency throughout Florida and urged residents to ready for a storm that could lash large swaths of the state with heavy rains, high winds and rising seas.

 "We encourage all Floridians to make their preparations," DeSantis said in a statement.